'Whiplash' typhoon a cruel blow for already poverty-stricken central Philippines

 Nearly 13,000 houses were destroyed and more than 22,300 damaged on the eastern island of Samar after the storm hit on Saturday before making its slow journey across the country.
 The Red Cross said it had received reports of 35 deaths, but has confirmed only 22.

-Around 1.3 billion pesos (18.66 million pounds) worth of crops and farm infrastructure were damaged in Eastern Samar, the government said, indicating the figures could rise.
+Around 1.3 billion pesos ($29.2 million) worth of crops and farm infrastructure were damaged in Eastern Samar, the government said, indicating the figures could rise.

 "This house was destroyed during Yolanda," resident Pedro Mainiti told local TV, using the Philippine name for Typhoon Haiyan which struck last November, leaving more than 7,000 dead or missing.
 He was surrounded by a pile of wood, all that remained of his house.